- Last Updated on 23 January 2014

 OSCA operates from the Ottawa South Community Centre, aka the "Old Firehall", at 260 Sunnyside Avenue, where it holds most of its popular programs, various community and committee meetings, monthly Board meetings, and the Annual General Meeting (AGM).

-OSCA is managed by a board of up to 16 volunteers from the community, who form the OSCA Board of Directors and Executive.
+OSCA is managed by a board of volunteers from the community, who form the OSCA Board of Directors and Executive.
 A variety of committees made up of interested OOS residents and Board members help run OSCA's activities.
-There is a committee that manages OSCA's program offerings, one that looks after zoning, development, and traffic issues (OSWatch), and one that deals with environmental issues (ECOS).
-For a complete list of committees, click here.
+There is a committee that manages OSCA's program offerings, special events, and zoning, development and traffic issues.

 The activities of OSCA and the Board are governed by the Association's Bylaws, policies approved by the board and standard operating procedures.
 The affairs of the association are subject to review each year at the Annual General Meeting (AGM), which is held on the first Tuesday in May.